gracelang/language/standardPrelude/standard.md

 # Collection objects

-The objects described in this section are made available to all standard Grace programs.
-(This means that they are defined as part of the *standardGrace* dialect.)
+The objects described in this section are made available to all Grace programs that are written in the _standard_ dialect.
 As is natural for collections, the types are parameterized by the types of the elements of the collection.
 Type arguments are enclosed in `⟦` and `⟧` brackets.
 This enables us to distinguish, for example, between